Piano Sonata No. 9 (Beethoven)

 The Piano Sonata No. 9 in E major, Op.
 14, No. 1, is an early-period work by Ludwig van Beethoven, dedicated to Baroness Josefa von Braun, one of his patrons at that time.
 It was composed in 1798 and arranged for string quartet by the composer in 1801 (Hess 34), the result containing more quartet-like passagework and in the more comfortable key of F major.

 Form

 The sonata is in three movements:

 Analysis

 The first movement

 The first movement opens with a series of ascending fourths in the right hand, followed by a quartet-like echoing of a phrase in different octaves.
 The second theme, in B major, is based on a descending run followed by an ascending chromatic run.
 The development is full of sixteenth-note arpeggios in the left hand, and sixteenth-note left-hand scales accompany the start of the recapitulation, but the movement ends quietly.

+This movement also features a high F#6 in measure 41, which was out of the typical range of the piano at the time, which went from F1 to F6.
+It's possible Beethoven had intentionally wrote it like this anticipating that although the note wasn't playable at the time, it would become playable in the (near) future.